Sorry. We did not find anything.

 Hideyuki shares the same passion for the community.
 “My primary role is to connect people with books, but I also want to create opportunities for the people who use our service to interact with each other and make new connections.”

 RESILIENCE IN THE FACE OF TRAGEDY On March 11, 2011, the Great East Japan Earthquake struck, unleashing a tsunami that crashed into the Fukushima coastline, causing an unprecedented tragedy.
-Twenty-four hours later, extensive damage to the Fukushima Daiichi Nuclear Power Station—around 40km north of Iwaki—caused further heart-wrenching catastrophe.
-The Iwaki General Library, the base for the mobile library, was far enough inland to avoid the tsunami’s reach.
-However, the violent tremors caused shelves to topple, lights to fall from the ceiling and sparks to fly from exposed cords.
+Twenty-four hours later, damage to Fukushima Daiichi Nuclear Power Station—40km north of Iwaki—caused further heart-wrenching catastrophe.

-The Iwaki-Go has become an important feature of Iwaki City, offering much more than just a book service on wheels.
+The Iwaki-Go has become an important feature of Iwaki City, offering more than just a book service on wheels.
 While the selections and ingenuity of the design enable a better experience for all users, the community commitment of Hideyuki, Yuko—and the other team members—is creating a true life tale of dedication, courage, tragedy, and resilience, set to the backdrop of the beautiful Fukushima countryside.